UsabilityEngineering/ThatWineIsMine/phase2/README.md

 Description:

-Having an account to save all the users trips and favorite wines and wineries.
-So A login page will be used for users to login with their username and password to get to their account where all their information is saved.
+Having an account to save all the users data, including favorite wines, wineries, and trips was considered important for efficiency, effectiveness, usefulness and user satisfaction.
+The login page will be used for users to authenticate their username and password and enable their information to be saved.
+This is especially important for John who to store notes, but also beneficial to the other personas.

 ![image](artboards/Login.png)